Shaikh-areeb/Insurance-Claim-Prediction/README.md

 | **Macro Avg**  | 0.97      | 0.97   | 0.97     | 32907   |
 | **Weighted Avg** | 0.97    | 0.97   | 0.97     | 32907   |

+- **Train Performance:** Extremely high metrics across the board (precision, recall, f1-score = 0.99), indicating very strong performance and near-perfect predictions.

+- **Test Performance:** Slight drop in recall for class 0 (0.94), but overall, the performance is still very high with accuracy and f1-score = 0.97.
+This suggests the model generalizes well with only slight overfitting.

+- **Conclusion:** Random Forest shows robust and consistent performance for both training and test datasets, making it the strongest candidate for the problem.

 - Classification Report Of Orignal Imbalanced Dataset

 | Class          | Precision | Recall | F1-Score | Support |